guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 The ops team attempts to safeguard the running system against the risk of change by introducing launch and change gates.

-### Google's Approach to Srevice Management: Site Reliability Engineering
+### Google's Approach to Service Management: Site Reliability Engineering

 Conflict isn't an inevitable part of offering a software service.
 Google has chosen to run their systems with a different approach: Their Site Reliability Engineering teams focus on hiring software engineers to run their products and to create systems to accomplish the work that would otherwise be performed, often manually, by sysadmins.

 SRE is what happens when you ask a software engineer to design an operations team.
 The result of Google's approach to hiring for SRE is that whey end up with a team of people who will quickly become bored by performing tasks by hand, and have the skill set necessary to write software to replace their previously manual work, even when the solution is complicated.

-By design, it is crucical that SRE teams are focused on engineering.
+By design, it is crucial that SRE teams are focused on engineering.
 Without constant engineering, operations load increases and teams will need more people just to keep pace with the workload.
-Google places a 50% cap on the aggregate "ops" work for all SREs - tickes, on-call, manual tasks, etc. This cap ensures that the SRE team has enough time in their schedule to make the service stable and operable.
+Google places a 50% cap on the aggregate "ops" work for all SREs - tickets, on-call, manual tasks, etc. This cap ensures that the SRE team has enough time in their schedule to make the service stable and operable.
 This cap is an upper bound; over time, left to their own devices, the SRE team should end up with very little operational load and almost entirely engage in development tasks, because the service basically runs and repairs itself: we want systems that are automatic, not just automated.
 In practice, scale and new features keep SREs on their toes.

 Google's rule of thumb is that an SRE team must spend the remaining 50% of its time actually doing development.